-France, officially the French Republic, is a country whose territory consists of metropolitan France in western Europe, as well as several overseas regions and territories.
-The metropolitan area of France extends from the Mediterranean Sea to the English Channel and the North Sea, and from the Rhine to the Atlantic Ocean.
-The overseas territories include French Guiana in South America and several islands in the Atlantic, Pacific and Indian oceans.
-The country’s 18 integral regions (five of which are situated overseas) span a combined area of 643,801 square kilometres (248,573 sq mi) which, as of October 2017, has a population of 67.15 million people.
-France is a unitary semi-presidential republic with its capital in Paris, the country’s largest city and main cultural and commercial centre.
-Other major urban centres include Marseille, Lyon, Lille, Nice, Toulouse and Bordeaux.
+France is a nation comprised of metropolitan France in western Europe along with other regions around the world outside of France.
+The metropolitan zone of France stretches out from the Mediterranean Sea to the English Channel and the North Sea, and from the Rhine to the Atlantic Ocean.
+The regions outside of France consist of French Guiana in South America and a few islands in the Atlantic, Pacific and Indian seas.
+France is a unitary semi-presidential republic with its capital in Paris, the nation’s biggest city and primary social and business focus.
+Other major urban areas are: Marseille, Lyon, Lille, Nice, Toulouse and Bordeaux.

-The Freycinet Peninsula is a large peninsula located on the eastern coast of Tasmania, Australia.
-The peninsula is located north of Schouten Island and is contained within the Freycinet National Park.
+The Freycinet Peninsula is a substantial landmass situated on the eastern shore of Tasmania, Australia.
+The landmass is found north of Schouten Island and is contained inside the Freycinet National Park.

 Louis de Freycinet

-Louis Claude de Saulces de Freycinet (7 August 1779 – 18 August 1841) was a French navigator.
-He circumnavigated the earth, and in 1811 published the first map to show a full outline of the coastline of Australia.
+Louis Claude de Saulces de Freycinet (7 August 1779 – 18 August 1841) was a French guide.
+He circumnavigated the earth, and in 1811 distributed the main guide to demonstrate a full diagram of the coastline of Australia.

-Melbourne is the state capital and most populous city of the Australian state of Victoria, and the second-most populous city in Australia and Oceania.
-The name “Melbourne” covers an urban agglomeration spanning 9,992.5 km2 (3,858.1 sq mi), which comprises the broader metropolitan area, as well as being the common name for its city centre.
-The metropolis is located on the large natural bay of Port Phillip and expands into the hinterlands towards the Dandenong and Macedon mountain ranges, Mornington Peninsula and Yarra Valley.
-Melbourne consists of 31 municipalities.
-It has a population of 4,725,316 as of 2016, and its inhabitants are called Melburnians.
+Melbourne is the state capital of Victoria and most crowded city of the Australian territory of Victoria, and the second-most crowded city in Australia and Oceania.
+The city is situated on the extensive normal narrows of Port Phillip and ventures into the hinterlands towards the Dandenong and Macedon mountain ranges, Mornington Peninsula and Yarra Valley.
+Melbourne comprises of 31 regions.

 Victoria is a state in southeastern Australia.
-Victoria is Australia’s most densely populated state and its second-most populous state overall.
-Most of its population lives concentrated in the area surrounding Port Phillip Bay, which includes the metropolitan area of its state capital and largest city, Melbourne, Australia’s second-largest city.
-Geographically the smallest state on the Australian mainland, Victoria is bordered by Bass Strait and Tasmania to the south, New South Wales is to the north, the Tasman Sea is to the east, and South Australia is to the west.
+Victoria is Australia’s most densely populated state and its second-most crowded state generally speaking.
+The majority of its populace lives around Port Phillip Bay, which incorporates the metropolitan zone of its state capital and biggest city, Melbourne.
+Geologically it is the smallest state in Australia.